norulshahlam/rest-crud-api-tutorial/README.md

 ### Step 6 - Start Spring!

+Start Spring.
+Ensure there is no error,

+### Step 7 - Verify database

-Let check our database (thru docker container) to verify if table is created and data added.
+Once Spring starts, let's check our database (thru docker container) to verify if table is created and data added.
 Make sure the parameters entered is consistent with the variables used during docker creation.

 `Run mysql in cli using docker`